ReubenNarad/TSP_interp/README.md

-# TSP-RL: Interpretable Reinforcement Learning for the Traveling Salesman Problem
+# TSP-interp: Applying mechanistic interpretability to the Traveling Salesman Problem

 > **Note**: This is an ongoing research project.
 Code and documentation are continuously being improved.